pcarrott/pcarrott.github.io/academic/content/slides/msc/index.md

   {{< /fragment >}}

   {{< fragment weight=2 class=current-visible >}}
-  No resources are needed as a precondition...
+  No resources are needed as a precondition ...
   {{< /fragment >}}

   {{< fragment weight=3 >}}
-  ...and we obtain the full fraction of an empty map
+  ... and we obtain the full fraction of an empty map
   {{< /fragment >}}
 </div>